3rd millennium BC

-The 3rd millennium BC spanned the years 3000 through 2001 BC.
+The 3rd millennium BC spanned the years 3000 to 2001 BC.
 This period of time corresponds to the Early to Middle Bronze Age, characterized by the early empires in the Ancient Near East.
 In Ancient Egypt, the Early Dynastic Period is followed by the Old Kingdom.
 In Mesopotamia, the Early Dynastic Period is followed by the Akkadian Empire.
-In what is now Northwest India and Pakistan, the Indus Valley civilization developed a state society.
+In what is now Northwest India and Pakistan, the Indus Valley Civilization developed a state society.

-World population growth relaxes after the burst due to the Neolithic Revolution.
+World population growth relaxed after the burst due to the Neolithic Revolution.

-World population is largely stable, at roughly 60 million, with a slow overall growth rate at roughly 0.03% p.a.
+World population was largely stable, at roughly 60 million, with a slow overall growth rate at roughly 0.03% p.a.

 Overview

 The Bronze Age began in the Ancient Near East roughly between 3000 BC and 2500 BC.
 The previous millennium had seen the emergence of advanced, urbanized civilizations, new bronze metallurgy extending the productivity of agricultural work, and highly developed ways of communication in the form of writing.
 In the 3rd millennium BC, the growth of these riches, both intellectually and physically, became a source of contention on a political stage, and rulers sought the accumulation of more wealth and more power.
 Along with this came the first appearances of monumental architecture, imperialism, organized absolutism and internal revolution.

 The civilizations of Sumer and Akkad in Mesopotamia became a collection of volatile city-states in which warfare was common.
 Uninterrupted conflicts drained all available resources, energies and populations.
 In this millennium, larger empires succeeded the last, and conquerors grew in stature until the great Sargon of Akkad pushed his empire to the whole of Mesopotamia and beyond.
 It would not be surpassed in size until Assyrian times 1,500 years later.

 In the Old Kingdom of Egypt, the Egyptian pyramids were constructed and would remain the tallest and largest human constructions for thousands of years.
 Also in Egypt, pharaohs began to posture themselves as living gods made of an essence different from that of other human beings.
-Even in Europe, which was still largely neolithic during the same period, the builders of megaliths were constructing giant monuments of their own.
+In Europe, which was still largely Neolithic during the same period, the builders of megaliths were constructing giant monuments of their own.
 In the Near East and the Occident during the 3rd millennium BC, limits were being pushed by architects and rulers.

 Towards the close of the millennium, Egypt became the stage of the first popular revolution recorded in history.
-After lengthy wars, the Sumerians recognized the benefits of unification into a stable form of national government and became a relatively peaceful, well-organized, complex technocratic state called the 3rd dynasty of Ur.
+After lengthy wars, the Sumerians recognized the benefits of unification into a stable form of national government and became a relatively peaceful, well-organized, complex technocratic state called the 3rd Dynasty of Ur.
 This dynasty was later to become involved with a wave of nomadic invaders known as the Amorites, who were to play a major role in the region during the following centuries.